13 Feb The Many Kinds of Career Transitions

 Being in a rush to take the immediate next step, and skipping this sense-making process, often brings one back to the same unfulfilling/confused state as before or sometimes makes it even worse.
 I have met a number of people who process the internally triggered transition in a haste, and take action without deeply listening to themselves, only to find that they have little conviction in the action taken and are wracked by feelings of guilt, remorse, doubt and fear.

-No doubt, in both kinds of career transitions, whether caused by internal or external factors, we have to go through a difficult period of changing how we see ourselves and reframing our narratives of who we are – whether in terms of new skills, new behaviours, new roles or new actions.
+In both kinds of career transitions, whether caused by internal or external factors, we have to go through a difficult period of changing how we see ourselves and reframing our narratives of who we are – whether in terms of new skills, new behaviours, new roles or new actions.
 Supportive relationships who can both challenge our entrenched ways and show us new, expanded possibilities are a must to navigate transitions successfully.
+That is why it is extremely helpful to navigate a transition with one’s own ‘success team’ egging one ahead, ready to keep supporting, challenging and showing one the mirror.

 In the case of externally induced transitions, having a set of mentors from diverse areas, especially those areas which lie at the intersections of different domains, will ease the process of moving into a new and unfamiliar domain.
 A typical example would be of veterans who are transitioning into the corporate world and find it immensely useful to seek out mentors from specific domains that they wish to move into.